ExplainedRE/website/content/posts/flare-on7 - RE Crowd/index.md

 Sadly, it looks like this is the only mention for this file in cleartext.
 But it still can be accessible in some kind of encrypted or compressed form.
 We went over some of the other HTTP objects we exported and didn't spot an interesting lead.

-## Extracting Sessions from them PCAP
+## Extracting Sessions from the PCAP

 Without additional lead from the http objects, we decided to use `tshark` and check what other sessions were conducted to the http port.
 We now see that there were other requests to — "http://192.168.68.1/".